 Residents who have their License revoked for reasons of their conduct and remain enrolled at the University will be financially responsible for all housing charges and other charges for the full term of the License.

 Students are required to dispose of trash in designated containers.
 Trash may not be placed in bathrooms, kitchens, laundry rooms, commons rooms, courtyards, or in any other place.

-HRL will provide internet-based TV content to each house common room along with a TV for the enjoyment of the house community.
+HRL will provide internet-based TV content to common rooms along with a TV for the enjoyment of the community.
 Connecting televisions in bedrooms to the common rooms TV network or otherwise tampering with TV equipment is prohibited.